dodona-edu/dodona-edu.github.io/en/tested/exercise-config/README.md

 ---
-title: Configuration for exercises
+title: Configuration options for exercises
 description: "The configuration options supported by TESTed"
 ---

-# Configuration for exercises
+# Configuration options for exercises in TESTed

 Apart from the default Dodona options, there are a few TESTed-specific options than can be used.